4c30fSp4des/Lightspeed-Filter-Agent_files/README.md

 # Welcome!
 Your free to download these files and inspect them.
-I hate this filter and I hope you find a way to abuse this!